NeverQuest-Ben/NeverQuest/docs/mechanics/guildManagement.md

     Works great when utilizing Druid or Ranger skills that can Root or Snare.
 Pyromancers provide big DPS and Burn, Archmage provides crowd control.

 ### Guildmate Items
+Each guildmate can equip 5 items : [Chest, Hands, Feet, Head, Weapon] similar to the main character.

 ## Guildmate Classes & Subclasses
 Each guildmate can have 1 of 3 subclasses, which are randomly selected when you recruit them.